The-Marcy-Lab-School-Assignments/swe-sr-7-1-AthenaC/README.md

 ### Response 4

 > The issue in the code arises from using an `async` function directly within the `useEffect` hook, which React doesn't support because it expects the callback to return either `void` or a cleanup function, not a promise.
 To fix this, I moved the `async` logic into a separate function (`fetchDogImage`) inside the `useEffect` and called it.
+Additionally, I added the `alt` to the `img` in case the image did not load.
 >
 > ```js
 > const DogDisplay = () => {